camiCrab/My-PID-Proyect/README.md

 # My-PID-Proyect
-This is a PID car
+This is a PID car distance control